Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Additional Results: Incremental Multi-domain Routing with PPR

 \section{Additional Results: Incremental Multi-domain Routing with PPR}

 Section~\ref{sec:ppr-acc} shows that PPR enables reliable selective activation in the main routed setting.
 Here we further examine incremental multi-domain expansion under a strictly plug-and-play protocol.
-Starting from \textit{General+Adjuvant}, we progressively add \textit{Materials}, \textit{Aviation} \citep{agarwal2022there}, \textit{Law} \citep{zheng2025reasoning}, and \textit{Math} \citep{cobbe2021gsm8k}.
+Starting from General+Materials, we progressively add Adjuvant, Aviation \citep{agarwal2022there}, Law \citep{zheng2025reasoning}, and Math \citep{cobbe2021gsm8k}.
 Crucially, at each step we construct and load only the prototype bank of the newly introduced route, while keeping the query encoder and all previously deployed prototype banks fully frozen.
 Routing is performed by nearest-prototype cosine similarity, so performance directly reflects how well domain query manifolds remain separable in a shared embedding space without router retraining or threshold tuning.

-\paragraph{Evaluation composition.} Table~\ref{tab:ppr-routing-data} summarizes the evaluation pool (6{,}321 queries in total) spanning six routes.
-The General route is constructed as a balanced union of six public QA subsets (1{,}135 queries), while each specialist route contributes a domain-specific evaluation set of comparable scale (except Materials, 646 queries).

-\paragraph{Incremental routing stability.} Table~\ref{tab:ppr-routing-appendix} reports routing accuracy as the active route set grows from 2 to 6.
+Table~\ref{tab:ppr-routing-data} summarizes the evaluation pool spanning six routes, while Table~\ref{tab:ppr-routing-appendix} reports routing accuracy as the active route set grows from 2 to 6.
 PPR exhibits strong scalability under incremental expansion: micro-averaged accuracy remains above $99.5\%$ across all stages, despite repeatedly increasing the decision space.
 Moreover, per-route accuracy stays uniformly high for both newly added routes and previously deployed routes, with no meaningful degradation as new prototype banks are attached.
-Together, these results position PPR as a non-parametric, deployment-friendly routing interface for modular expert systems: domain expansion is realized by a lightweight prototype update, preserving the stability guarantees of a frozen base model while maintaining near-saturated routing reliability at scale.
+Together, these results position PPR as a non-parametric, deployment-friendly routing interface for modular specialist systems: domain expansion is realized by a lightweight prototype update, while the frozen base model and existing routes remain unchanged.